crowdsecurity/crowdsec/docs/guide/crowdsec/parsers.md

 !!! info

-    Alphabetical file order dictates the order of {{stages.htmlname}} and the orders of parsers within stage.
+    Alphabetical file order dictates the order of {{stage.htmlname}} and the orders of parsers within stage.

 You can use the following command to view installed parsers: